pauldailly/jquery-animate-numbers/README.md

 $("#num").animateNumbers(4321, false, 2000, "linear");

-In this example the div #num will be animated from 1234 to 4321 with these settings: two seconds, no commas, linear ease.
+In this example the div #num will be animated from 1234 to 4321 with these settings: two seconds, no number formatting, linear ease.

 Most likely you will apply the plugin method to an element upon an event firing.
 Document ready and click are common choices.